TNG/KernelSbom/README.md

 ## Reuse

-when commiting `rerun lint` is executed as a pre-commit hook to check if all files have compliant License headers.
+when commiting `reuse lint` is executed as a pre-commit hook to check if all files have compliant License headers.
 If any file is missing a license header add it via
 ```
 reuse annotate --license="GPL-2.0-only" --copyright="TNG Technology Consulting GmbH <info@tngtech.com>" <filename>
 ```